bitty

 Removed

-.
+data-watch.
 Any element can receive a signal from anywhere else on the page without extra overhead.
 The biggest negative to this approach is that you have to be a little more careful to avoid naming collisions.
 But, the ease of use is well worth that minor trade off. -

 Added Test Suite Results Report to site for easier viewing.